Everything you need to know about getting married in Florida!

 - A Florida marriage license is required for all marriages performed in the State of Florida.

 - Out-of-state licenses cannot be accepted, nor is a Florida marriage license valid outside of Florida.

 - The couple must apply together in person at their local Clerk of Court to get sworn in.

-- Some counties allow you to submit your information online to expedite the process, however the couple must still appear together at that Clerk of Court.
-Check your local county for availability and requirements.
+- Some counties allow you to submit your information online to expedite the process.

 - Applicants musts present two forms of ID, usually a